The Libertines: Reunion (2010)

-Reformation and Anthems for Doomed Youth (2014–present)
+Reformation and Anthems for Doomed Youth (2014–2024)

 On 20 April 2014, an image of London's Hyde Park was released to the band's Facebook page.
 Around this time, both Carl Barât and Peter Doherty indicated in interviews that they had accepted an offer to play the venue on 5 July 2014.
-On 25 April, it was confirmed that the Libertines would play on Saturday 5 July in London's Hyde Park, headlining the day, as part of the Barclaycard British Summer Time series of concerts.
-Support for the concert was to be provided by a number of bands and artists, most notably the Pogues, Spiritualized, Maxïmo Park, Raglans and the Enemy.
-At their 5 July Hyde Park gig, they announced three new gigs, taking place in Alexandra Palace, on 26, 27 and 28 September.
+On 25 April, it was confirmed that the Libertines would play on Saturday 5 July in Hyde Park, headlining the day, as part of the Barclaycard British Summer Time series of concerts.
+Support for the concert would be provided by a number of bands and artists, most notably The Pogues, Spiritualized, Maxïmo Park, Raglans and The Enemy.
+At the 5 July Hyde Park gig, they announced three new gigs would be held in Alexandra Palace in North London on 26, 27 and 28 September.

 In January 2015, it was announced that Doherty had successfully completed his rehab treatment at the Hope Rehab Centre in Thailand, and had joined his bandmates in the recording of their third studio album.
 In January 2015 it was also revealed that the Libertines would be headlining the festival T in the Park in Scotland.
 In February 2015, it was announced that the Libertines would be headlining Reading and Leeds Festivals in August 2015.
 In May 2015, it was announced that the Libertines would be headlining Corona Capital Music Festival in Mexico City.
 In June 2015, Carl Barât shared an image of the band in Thailand with the caption, 'Kitchen sink dramas over track listings', suggesting that the album was now complete.